Frequently Asked Questions

 What resources are available to me on the internet?

 This online education and resource tool includes a site search (in the upper right hand corner) where you may enter key words or phrases to find information and contact information.
-If you know the organization or specific information that you need, such as Medicare or the name of a specific illness, go to our Links Library to review the categories of information available.

 What is Home Health care?

 Home health care services cover a broad range of services including: basic care (such as bathing, dressing, etc), and nursing care in the home.
 In order to be covered by health insurance, most services must be ordered by a physician and must be medically necessary to maintain or improve the health condition.
 Home health care services are usually provided on a visit basis rather than an hourly basis.